 “Now we know that what things soever the law saith, it saith to them who are under the law: that every mouth may be stopped, and all the world may become guilty before God…by the law / establishment of what is unlawful is the knowledge of sin / wrong-doing.”
 (Romans 3:19-20)

-Cain didn’t have to eat the fruit of the tree of knowledge of good and evil to break the abstract essence of the the law when he set himself up as his own god, judging good and evil.
-In deciding that a fruit basket was as least as good as, if not better than, a blood sacrifice, he defied God’s moral law – and natural laws like conservation of energy – mandating that he exchange life for life.
+Cain didn’t have to eat the fruit of the tree of knowledge of good and evil to break the abstract essence of the first law given to mankind.
+He set himself up as his own god, judging good and evil, when he decided that a fruit basket was as least as good as, if not better than, a blood sacrifice.
+In the process he also defied God’s moral law – and natural laws like conservation of energy – mandating that he exchange life for life.

 “And in process of time it came to pass, that Cain brought of the fruit of the ground an offering unto the Lord.
 And Abel, he also brought of the firstlings of his flock and of the fat thereof.
-And the Lord had respect unto Abel and to his offering: But unto Cain and to his offering he had not respect.
-And Cain was very wroth, and his countenance fell.”
-(Gen 4:3-5)
+And the LORD had respect unto Abel and to his offering: But unto Cain and to his offering he had not respect. ” (Gen 4:3-5)

 Don’t we habitually follow this same pattern of behavior, deciding that its OK for us to do something that the Bible – or even simply our own conscience – states is wrong?